 You are strongly advised to consult your academic supervisor before preparing an application.
 Candidates should inform their supervisor that they intend to submit an application and supervisors will be required to write a short statement of support confirming that applicants are registered students planning to undertake the described research.

+Outline proposal

-Outline proposal In preparing an application, you should describe the project or discrete piece of research in the form of an outline proposal of not more than 750 words.
-Your proposal should provide the following information: - the research question(s) to be addressed; - the research methods to be employed in the research; - details of how the research methods will be implemented in order to make it clear how the expenditure will be incurred; - a breakdown of your anticipated budgeted expenditure.
+In preparing an application, you should describe the project or discrete piece of research in the form of an outline proposal of not more than 750 words.
+Your proposal should provide the following information:

+- the research question(s) to be addressed; - the research methods to be employed in the research;

+- details of how the research methods will be implemented in order to make it clear how the expenditure will be incurred; - a breakdown of your anticipated budgeted expenditure.
 This should be expenditure that is directly incurred in the execution of research, for example travel and subsistence costs for travelling to interviews.
 The SWW2LN will NOT provide funding for the purchase of general purpose material or equipment, such as laptops, office software or reading material.
 Neither will The SWW2LN make a contribution to general living costs during the dissertation period.
 You should indicate the amount requested from the Bursary and also the possible availability of other sources of funds.

+Reviewing process

-Applications should be submitted to the following contacts who will then shortlist and submit no more than three applications from each University to the panel of three Trustees of The Secret WW2 Learning Network: University of Chichester: Dr Andrew Smith - A.smith@chi.ac.uk University of Kent: Professor Mark Connelly - M.L.Connelly@kent.ac.uk Reviewing process Every shortlisted application will be reviewed by a panel comprising three Trustees of The SWW2LN who will rank applications on the basis of: quality, value for money, and impact.
+Every shortlisted application will be reviewed by a panel comprising three Trustees of The SWW2LN who will rank applications on the basis of: quality, value for money, and impact.
 The decision of the panel will be final.

 Annual call for applications and programme of dates: